 Pool Care Guide

-Pool algae is a visible bloom that appears when chlorine is too low, pH is out of range, or circulation is weak.
-Green, mustard, black, and red algae each respond differently, so identifying the type first is the fastest path back to clear water.
+Algae in a pool is a visible bloom that appears when chlorine is too low, pH is out of range, or circulation is weak.
+Spores enter through wind, rain, swimwear, and equipment — but balanced water keeps them under control.
+The four types — green, mustard, black, and red — each respond differently to treatment, so identifying the type first is what lets you shock, brush, and vacuum correctly and stop it from coming back.

 01

-Four types of algae appear in residential pools: green, mustard, black, and red (pink slime).
+Four types of algae appear in residential pools: green, mustard, black, and red (also called pink slime).
 The table below is the fastest way to identify what you are looking at before choosing a treatment path.
+Each type is described in more detail underneath, with a link to its full treatment guide.

 Type How to identify Where it appears Brushes off?

-Green Green water or slippery green film on walls and floor Free-floating, or any wall, floor, or step surface Yes, easily
+Green Green water, or a slippery green film on walls and floor Free-floating, or on any wall, floor, or step Yes, easily

-Mustard Yellow or brown sandy coating that looks like fine dust Shaded walls, corners, and low-sun areas Yes, but reattaches within hours
+Mustard Yellow or brown sandy, powdery coating that looks like fine dust Shaded walls, corners, and low-sun areas Yes, but reattaches within hours

-Red / Pink Pink, orange, or reddish slime Inside fittings, skimmers, hoses, robotic cleaner baskets Yes, but lives inside equipment
+Red / Pink Pink, orange, or reddish slime Inside fittings, skimmers, hoses, and cleaner baskets Yes, but lives inside equipment

 Type 1